edgemicro-kubernetes/edgemicro-k8/README.md

 ./install/kubernetes/webhook-edgemicro-patch.sh
 ```

-You can also pass the apigee edge details as parameters.
+You can also pass parameters for non interactive usage.
+Refer to help for usage.

 ```
 ./install/kubernetes/webhook-edgemicro-patch.sh -h